susumuota/nostr-keyx/README.md

 ## Setup

 - Save your private key to the OS's native keychain application.
+- You need to specify the private key with account name and service name to switch between multiple private keys.
+- The default account name must be `default`.
+You can add other account names, but they must consist of alphanumeric characters, underscores, periods or hyphens.
+- At the moment, the service name must be `nostr-keyx`.

 > **Note**: If you need private keys for test, you can generate them with `npm run genkey` (needs source, see option 2 above).